 YOU ARE THE MARKET

 In this regard, everyone is an entrepreneur.
-Yet there is more.
+But there’s more.
 While bankers and rich capitalists seem to have more than enough means to acquire their wealth, you are in a similar situation, but for a different reason.
 While someone in the top 1% of income earners has more wealth than you, he requires capital to acquire it and maintain it.
 This capital does not simply mean money.
 Usually the wealthy obtain “income streams” from capital such as real estate, factories, patents, stocks, bonds, derivatives, and other financial instruments.
 These income streams are perpetually propped up by our monetary system, which typically benefits the wealthy through the manipulation of money and interest rates.
 While it’s extremely unfair to younger people to have to watch their incomes and job opportunities stagnate or fall, it’s a harsh reality.

 There is good news, however.
 You don’t need real capital to make money or to start a small business.
 The only thing that is requires of you is alertness to opportunities.
 You could call this discovery; discovery of a good or service that is undervalued in one part of the market and overvalued in another.
 This good or service could be anything.
-It could be tangible like a toy for special needs children, or a service like providing cheap tutoring online.
+It could be tangible like a toy for special needs children, or a service like providing cheap tutoring.
 A important aspect of this alertness is the fact that these products are able to be acquired at a cheaper price in one area and sold at a higher price in another.
 This is known as arbitrage.

 This may seem like it’s too good to be true, but it’s not.
 There are nuances of course, but if the difference between these two prices is large enough to enable you to offer an interest payment attractive enough to compensate a friend, family member, credit union, or investor into lending them the money to purchase the cheaper good in order to sell it for a profit, then you are not required to “own” the means or capital in order to create value in the economy.
 So you and I as college students or workers don’t need to necessarily scrape up every dollar we can to take advantage of the general ignorance of these possible opportunities.
 Although, many of us probably have sufficient savings to pursue at least a few of these price discrepancies.
 There are many other scenarios where this purely entrepreneurial function can work for us too.